winglang/wing/console/app/README.md

 # Wing Console

-The Wing Console is graphical user interface that can be used to interact with [Wing](https://www.winglang.io/) applications on the local machine.
+> ⚠️ This package is meant to be used internally by the Wing Console.

-This package provides a way to start a server that compiles and runs Wing applications, and a graphical user interface that can be used to interact with them.
+Creates a server that watches and compiles a wingfile, and provides a web interface to interact with the application.

 ## Installation